 In their longboats, they were also incredible sailors and intrepid explorers.
 Icelanders speak a Nordic language today because the Vikings discovered and colonised it.
 They also discovered Greenland and maintained a settlement there for many years.
 Leif Ericsson, a Viking living in Greenland, was the first European to discover the New World, approximately 498 years before Columbus.
 In L’Anse aux Meadows, Canada, visitors can inspect the remains of a Viking settlement, quite possibly ‘Vinland’ as described in Eric’s Saga, although the exact location of Vinland is still a matter of bitter scholarly dispute.

 Additionally, Vikings were a literate society.
 Like other Germanic peoples, they used the runic alphabet as a system of writing until they were Christianised, when they adopted the Latin alphabet.
 The Scandinavian version of the Runic alphabet is named Futhark, after the first 6 letters of the alphabet.
-Runes had a variety of uses: they may have been used for magic and in rituals, they were used to memorialise people and events on runestones, and at least in the latter part of the Viking Age they were also used for everyday purposes such as labeling personal items.
-Of course, not everyone could write, but it was an important skill for upper-class Norseman and mastering the runes increased ones prestige.
+Runes had a variety of uses: they may have been used for magic and in rituals, they were used to memorialise people and events on runestones, and at least in the latter part of the Viking Age they were also used for everyday purposes such as labelling personal items.
+Of course, not everyone could write, but it was an important skill for upper-class Norseman and mastering the runes increased one’s prestige.

 According to the Eddas, a cycle of mythological Norse poems, the runes were discovered by the god Odin at a great personal cost.
-He hung for 9 days on a tree without food or water, pierced with a spear, and at the end of the nine days the runes were revealed to him.
+He hung for 9 days on a tree without food or water, pierced with a spear, and at the end of the nine days, the runes were revealed to him.
 This myth demonstrates how important literacy was to the ancient Norse.
 There are two stories that describe how the runes were passed on to humans.
 In one version of the story, the god Rig or Heimdall fathered 3 sons, with each son representing one of the three classes in Norse society (slaves, freemen, and lords).
-The runes were taught to the noble son and passed down to his descendents.
+The runes were taught to the noble son and passed down to his descendants.
 In another myth, a human stole Odin’s rune staff, learned the runes and taught them to other people.

 The ancient Norse also loved poetry, considering it too to be a gift from Odin.
 Norse poetry encompassed a variety of different forms, ranging from epic sagas to shorter verses suitable for runestones.
 Poetry could cover a range of topics, including episodes from Norse mythology, the deeds of heroes, and the deeds and accomplishments of ordinary Norsemen who did extraordinary things.
 Many of the long epic poems, known as sagas, were collected and preserved in Iceland.